Back to California

 Existing law, the California Emergency Services Act, requires the Office of Emergency Services, in coordination with all interested state agencies with designated response roles in the state emergency plan and interested local emergency management agencies, to jointly establish by regulation a standardized emergency management system for use by all emergency response agencies.
 The act requires the Office of Emergency Services to complete an after-action report within 180 days of a declared disaster, as provided.

-This bill would instead require the Office of Emergency Services to complete 2 after-action reports, the first within the first 180 days of a
+This bill would instead require the Office of Emergency Services to complete 2 after-action reports, the first within the first 180 days of a declaration of a state of emergency and the second no later than 180 days after a declared state of emergency ends, as provided.
+The bill would also require the office to draft annual written

-The bill would require the office to send both reports
+The bill would require the after-action report to include, among other things, information

 The bill would include findings that changes proposed by this bill address a matter of statewide concern rather than a municipal affair and, therefore, apply to all cities, including charter cities.